cloudmesh/client/docs/source/commands/command_cloud.rst

     | kilo       | Active     |
     +------------+------------+

-.. todo:: logon does not give error but after that the status in 'cloud list' does not show the cloud as 'Active'.
+.. warning:: logon does not give error but after that the status in 'cloud list' does not show the cloud as 'Active'.
 Maybe a duplication when we have a new column 'Active' in addition to 'Status'?